 Research has shown that about 50 percent of patients with celiac disease also show an intolerance to a protein in milk called casein.8

 So focusing on a diet plan that cuts out any intolerances is crucial!
 Loading up on fruits, vegetables, nuts and seeds and lean proteins and fatty fish (like salmon) is the first step in reclaiming your health.

 To make up for the nutrient shortfall from malabsorption, supplementation may be necessary.
-AlgaeCal Plus is a plant-based whole foods supplement, clinically proven to increase bone density.
-It not only includes calcium but magnesium, vitamin D, vitamin K2, boron and over 70 trace minerals needed for bone health and overall health.
+AlgaeCal Plus is a plant-based whole foods supplement, clinically supported to increase bone density.
+It provides ALL 13 known essential bone-supporting minerals (calcium, magnesium, boron, copper, manganese, silicon, nickel, selenium, strontium, phosphorus, potassium, vanadium, and zinc).
+Plus it contains vitamins C, D3, and K2.
+That’s everything you need for healthy bones.
 (And it’s gluten-free!)

 If you are already suffering from bone loss, take it together with Strontium Boost to ensure you’re giving your bones all that you need.

 You can reclaim your bone health.
 Find out how.